-This setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) to be used in your footer.
-This setting gives you three options to choose from: light, shade and dark.
-The light option will apply a white to the background colour.
+This setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) for your footer.
+This setting gives you three options: light, shade and dark.
+The light option will apply white to the background colour.
 The shade option will apply a lighter shade of your chosen text colour for the background and text.
 The dark option will use your chosen text colour as the background and white as the text colour.

 When enabled, a search link will appear in your site’s header, allowing users to search for an item or product by date from anywhere on your site.
 When disabled, the search link will be hidden.

 Similar to the footer, this setting intelligently derives shades of your chosen text colour (see text colour setting above for more information) to be used in your header.
 Based on the text colour you choose, the header style setting gives you three options: light, accent and inverted.
 The light option will apply white to the background and use your selected text colour for text.
 The accent option will use your chosen primary colour as the background and white for the text.
 The inverted option will use your chosen secondary colour as the background and white for the text.